Pre-Support Diagnostic Checklist

 → Operational question?
 YES → Check docs

-Rule: If events/logs clearly explain (config error) → Self-resolve.
-If unexpected errors or no explanation → Escalate.
+Rule: If admission webhook error or kubectl get clearly explains (config error) → Self-resolve.
+If no explanation found or unexpected behavior → Escalate.

 Concept 4: Support Ticket Best Practices